microsoftarchive/semantic-logging/ELK/md/LogstashExtensions.md

 - **table_name** - the table name containing the diagnostics data
 - **entity_count_to_process** - the number of entities to request at a time
 - **collection_start_time_utc** - the earliest time stamp of the data requested
+- **etw_pretty_print** - Whether to try and pretty print the ETW messages.
+Will override the EventMessage column.
+The format for this is: EventMessage:Hi this is %1, Message:adj="cool" notused=" ", where EventMessage is the format string, %1 is what to replace, and "cool" is the value to use to replace %1.

 ####Sample Configuration:
 ```